Linux

 Uninstall

-The uninstallation script can be downloaded from
+The uninstall script can be downloaded from the following URL:

 https://update.workspaces.flexxible.com/agents/Linux/FlexxAgent/latest/flexxagent-uninstall.sh

-Steps for uninstallation:
+Steps for uninstallation

-Download the uninstaller from the URL.
+- Download the uninstaller from the URL.

-sudo chmod +x ./flexxagent-uninstall.sh
+sudo chmod +x ./flexxagent-uninstall.sh - Run the script.

-Clean the files used.
+sudo ./flexxagent-uninstall.sh - Clean the files used.

 Uninstallation script parameters

-Parameter | Caption |
+| Parameter | Caption |

--d,--distro <DISTRO> | The script automatically detects the DISTRO in use on the system it is running on.
-This parameter helps force the FlexxAgent version uninstallation for a specific DISTRO when working with derived or similar distros. |
+-d,--distro <DISTRO> | The script automatically detects the distribution of the system it is running on.
+This parameter helps to force the uninstallation of the FlexxAgent version for a specific distribution when working with derived or similar distributions. |

--c,--cleanup <VERSION> | Cleans configurations and logs; default is false . |
+-c,--cleanup <VERSION> | Cleans configurations and logs; default is false. |

 -?,--?,-h,--help,-Help | Shows help. |